chaluvadis/di-navigator/README.md

 - **Build**: NPM scripts compile TS to JS via esbuild and build the Roslyn parser via `dotnet build`.

 The extension scans **/*.cs files in projects, excluding configured folders.

+## Architecture

+The di-navigator extension follows a modular architecture with clear separation of concerns: activation in extension.ts, data models in models.ts, parsing in parser.ts, state management in serviceProvider.ts, tree view in treeView.ts, and commands in commands.ts.
+Key strengths include reactivity via file watchers and debouncing, lightweight parsing without heavy dependencies, user-centric features like quick picks and navigation, and extensibility through hierarchical models.

 ---